lowrycito/handbook/pages/study-manual-general-handbook.md

       * 38.1.
 Church ParticipationThis chapter covers a variety of issues and Church policies.
       * 38.1.1.
 Attendance at Church MeetingsThis chapter covers a variety of issues and Church policies.
       * 38.1.2.
 Becoming a Church MemberThis chapter covers a variety of issues and Church policies.
       * 38.1.3.
-Temple AttendanceThis chapter covers a variety of issues and Church policies.
+Temple WorshipThis chapter covers a variety of issues and Church policies.
       * 38.1.4.
 Unmarried Member Participation and BlessingsThis chapter covers a variety of issues and Church policies.
       * 38.1.5.
 Unwed Parents under Age 18This chapter covers a variety of issues and Church policies.
     * 38.2.
 Policies for Ordinances and Blessings